Model and Simulate Ladder Diagrams in Simulink

 To add rung comments to your model in Simulink, create a connected annotation (see

-Update the ladder logic model to reflect changes.
+Ctrl+Dto update the ladder logic model to reflect changes.
 You have now created a simple ladder model in Simulink.

-Animation.
-At the MATLAB command line,
+plcladderoptionfunction.
+At the MATLAB command line, enter:

-Connect input and output ports to the PLCControllerSuite block to provide inputs for simulation and read the outputs.
+Connect input and output ports to the PLCControllerSuite block to provide inputs for simulation and to read the outputs.
 You must modify the attributes of the switch and motor tags.
 To change the attributes of the tag, open the Program Variables table within the Ladder Diagram Program block and set them to the values shown.

-Go to controller level block and double-click the Controller Tags table to specify the global variable and I/O symbol attributes.
+Go to Controller Level block and double-click the Controller Tags table to specify the global variable and I/O symbol attributes.

-The software now adds input and output ports to the PLCControllerSuite block.
+The software adds input and output ports to the PLCControllerSuite block.
 You can use Simulink blocks to add inputs to the ladder model.
 For example, you can use the Constant block to add Boolean inputs to mimic switch behavior.